mlibrary/about-amherst/src/content/internships.md

 ---
 <p class="lead">Amherst College Press is uncommon among university presses in its situation within a liberal arts college campus.
 We take seriously the College’s commitment to excellence in undergraduate teaching and research and believe it is central to our mission to offer Amherst undergraduates pre-professional training and an introduction to scholarly publishing.</p>

-<p class="lead">We are committed to developing and sustaining an internship program for Amherst College undergraduates, w﻿ith a focus on scholarly communications, public writing, and social media in support of scholarly publishing.
-T﻿he ACP Internship Program will restart again in the Spring Semester (February) 2026.
-Amherst College undergraduates can find our ad and apply through Workday.</p>
+<p class="lead">We are committed to developing and sustaining an internship program for Amherst College undergraduates, w﻿ith a focus on scholarly communications, public writing, and social media in support of scholarly publishing.</p>

 <!-- On this page you can find resources connected to our internship program, including a \\\\\\[working syllabus](https://docs.google.com/document/d/1FQuncoinqADp7R0MyIiIS0LV2RmwoXX_EBJUD-VBa0g/edit?usp=sharing) with links to articles and resources we're using to introduce undergrads to workflows, topics, and issues in scholarly communications.
 <a href="/assets/2022-acp-intern-guide.pdf">Amherst College Press Intern Guide</a>